maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 - M. Beekenkamp

-# Investigation into the potential sentiment disparity in earnings calls between prepared presentations and real-time Q&As.
+# An investigation into the potential sentiment disparity in earnings calls between prepared presentations and real-time Q&As.

 ## Introduction